 Things That Prove Your Payment Processing Is Secure

-Our shopping habits have changed. eCommerce comes with many benefits, but there are also new possibilities for cyber criminals, who steal our personal and banking details.
-As a merchant, you need to do everything within your power to make your customers sure that the transactions on your website are secure.
+E-commerce comes with many benefits, but there are also new possibilities for cyber criminals who steal our personal and banking details.
+As a merchant you need to do everything in your power to assure your customers that the transactions on your website are secure.
 Customers usually can’t choose their own payment gateway, so it’s up to you to make the best choice.

-What makes online payments secure?
+What makes online payments secure

-4. 3D Secure
+4. 3D Secure authentication

 5. Anti-fraud tools